 Most often the negative things you hear are related to other people’s experience.

 This doesn’t mean you’ll have the same birth experience.

-It’s especially hard when your mother or older women in your life have a very negative view of birth.
+It’s especially hard when your mother, and older women in your life, have a very negative view of birth.

 If possible, ask them to keep their views to themselves to avoid stressing you out.